UnaBiz/sigfox-gcloud/README.md

 # Getting Started

-Download the `sigfox-cloud` source folder to your computer.
 For development we support Linux, MacOS and [Ubuntu on Windows 10](https://msdn.microsoft.com/en-us/commandline/wsl/about).
+Open a command prompt and enter these commands to download the `sigfox-cloud` source folder to your computer.

 ```bash
 git clone https://github.com/UnaBiz/sigfox-gcloud.git